tiagodeluna/study-notes/Azure/README.md

 ## Factors affecting costs

-**Resource Type:** Costs are resource-specific, so the usage that a meter tracks and the number of meters associated with a resource depend on the resource type. *The usage that a meter tracks correlates to a number of billable units.
+**Resource Type:** the usage that a meter tracks and the number of meters associated with a resource depend on the resource type. *The tracked usage correlates to a number of billable units.
 The rate per billable unit depends on the resource type you are using.*

-**Services:** usage rates and billing periods can differ between Enterprise, Web Direct, and Cloud Solution Provider (CSP) customers.
-The Azure team offers first-party products and services, while products and services from third-party vendors are available in the Azure Marketplace.
-Different billing structures apply to each of these categories.
+**Services:** usage rates and billing periods can differ between customer categories (Enterprise, Web Direct, and Cloud Solution Provider), and between first-party services (offered by Azure team) and third-party products/services (available in the Azure Marketplace).

-**Location:** Usage costs vary between locations that offer particular Azure products, services, and resources based on popularity, demand, and local infrastructure costs.
+**Location:** usage costs vary between locations that offer particular Azure products, services, and resources based on popularity, demand, and local infrastructure costs.

-**Azure billing zones:** Bandwidth refers to data moving in and out of Azure datacenters.
-Most of the time inbound data transfers are free.
-For outbound data transfers, the pricing is based on Billing Zones.
+**Azure billing zones:** Bandwidth refers to data moving in and out of Azure datacenters. *Most of the time inbound data transfers are free.
+For outbound data transfers, the pricing is based on Billing Zones*.
 The Billing zones are:

 | Zone | Areas |
 | --- | --- |